It treats gout caused by excessive uric acid levels in the blood (hyperuricemia).

 Uric acid levels generally begin to decrease within 2-3 days after treatment and return to their original levels within 7-10 days after the suspension of Allopurinol.

 Several months of treatment may pass before the gout attacks are controlled.

 - Hypersensitivity to Allopurinol

-- Suspend the first sign of allergic reactions (first sign of rash, vasculitis or Stevens-Johnson syndrome).
+- Suspend the first sign of allergic reactions (the first sign of rash, vasculitis, or Stevens-Johnson syndrome).

 - Use caution when administering other medications known to cause myelosuppression.

-- Do not use for the treatment of asymptomatic hyperuricemia.
+- Do not use it for the treatment of asymptomatic hyperuricemia.